 With the use of digital x-rays we are able to visualize cavities between teeth and can be proactive to let you know when cavities are starting.
 This will allow you to put more effort in these specific areas to minimize progression.
 We ensure that you are able to see where the decay process is starting and how far it has progressed by using x-rays as well as intraoral photographs.

 Our preventative procedures and treatments include:

 Our hygienists are friendly, gentle and thorough when it comes to providing hygiene services to our patients.
-Over time bacteria can adhere to your tooth and gums; furthermore, over time the bacteria hardens into a rock like substance that cannot be removed with a toothbrush.
+Over time bacteria can adhere to your tooth and gums.
+Furthermore, over time the bacteria hardens into a rock like substance, in which you can’t remove it with a toothbrush.
 The bacteria can cause decay on teeth and inflammation of your gums leading to bone loss.
 Having a cleaning on a regular basis allows us to remove any hardened bacteria on the tooth surface and underneath the gums, where the toothbrush is unable to clean.
 This allows us to not only remove the bacteria, but also assess your at home hygiene.
 We can then provide you with suggestions for improvement if needed.

 Polishing your teeth involves using a small rubber cup and a gritty paste referred to as prophy paste.
 The spinning action of the rubber cup along with the paste removes bacterial film and surface stains from the tooth surface.

 When bacteria and sugars in the mouth cause acid production, this acid will attack the surface of your teeth and cause minerals to loose from the tooth surface.